lucas-koontz/DeliveryPartner/README.md

 ## Code of Conduct

-Everyone interacting in the ReviewScraper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/deliverypartner/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Delivery Partner project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/lucas-koontz/deliverypartner/blob/master/CODE_OF_CONDUCT.md).

-## TODO

-- Define document and add validation.
-- Add test scenarios.